 Do you have any questions?

 They’re related to each other.
-Perhaps we can find examples, in which they’re not necessarily both involved in a situation.
-But we can certainly think of a situation where all of these factors are involved.
-I’m lying with a loved one in bed, and I think that this is going to last forever, whereas obviously it’s not.
-I can think that this is happiness, whereas in fact my arm falls asleep, and the other person is on top of me, and I want to roll over, and if I do that, I am going to wake them up, so this becomes very awkward.
-Or we are lying on top of each other and “so clean, I’m so happy,” but then we start to sweat, both of us are sweating.
-Is this still happy, is this still clean?
+Perhaps we can find examples in which they’re not necessarily both involved in the same situation.
+Nevertheless, we can certainly think of a situation where all of these factors are involved.
+I’m lying down with a loved one in bed, and I think that this is going to last forever, whereas obviously, it’s not.
+I can think that this is happiness, whereas, in fact, my arm falls asleep.
+The other person is on top of me and I want to roll over, but if I do that, I’m going to wake them up, so this becomes very awkward.
+Or we are lying on top of each other and “they’re so clean, I’m so happy,” but then we both start to sweat.
+Is this still happiness; is this still clean?
 These things relate to each other.

-In this example of lying with somebody, with a loved one, then also the fourth incorrect consideration can come in there: “It’s with you,” so this is special.
-If I were lying here with the drunk on top of me, or the dog on top of me, it’s not the same.
-I consider, “It’s with you, so it’s special, it’s happiness, it’s clean.”
+In this example of lying down with somebody, with a loved one, then also the fourth incorrect consideration can come in there: “It’s with you, so this is special.”
+If we were lying here with the drunk on top of us or the dog on top of us, it’s not the same.
+We consider, “It’s with you, so it’s special.
+It’s happiness; it’s clean.”

-But these things don’t always come together, “It’s summer, I consider this happiness.”
+However, these things don’t always come together, “It’s summer, I consider this happiness.”
 That’s not related to the situation of, “Is the summer clean or not clean?”
-But is this happiness?
-Well, if it’s happiness, then if it’s forty-five degrees [Celsius], it should still be happiness; but obviously it’s not.
+Is summer happiness?
+Well, if it’s happiness, then if it’s 45 degrees Celsius, it should still be happiness; however, obviously, it’s not.
 So, with summer, it has nothing to do with unclean or clean.
-But to consider summer happiness, then it should be happiness, regardless of how hot it is.
-But often these come together and those are the more interesting examples, actually, because usually they’re the ones that are the most emotionally charged, and emotionally disturbing, and involve the most attachment.
+But to consider summer happiness, then it should always be happiness, regardless of how hot it is.
+Often these different types of incorrect consideration come together and those are the more interesting examples, actually, because usually they’re the ones that are the most emotionally charged and emotionally disturbing and involve the most attachment.

 Are there other examples, besides the body, for clean and unclean?

 “If my own room is disorderly and the bed isn’t made, well, that’s OK; it’s clean.
-But if somebody else’s is like that, particularly my children’s, then that’s dirty,” we get very annoyed.
-“If I’ve worn my pants for a week, well, that’s OK, it’s still clean, I can put it on again.
-But if it’s the pants of somebody else, who’ve worn it for a week, that’s dirty.
-I don’t want to put it on.”
+However, if somebody else’s is like that, particularly my children’s, then that’s dirty;” we get very annoyed.
+“If I’ve worn my pants for a week, well, that’s OK, they’re still clean; I can put them on again.
+However, if it’s somebody else’s pants who has worn them for a week, that’s dirty.
+I don’t want to put them on.”
 There are many examples, but that’s enough.

-There are so many things like that, and often it’s related with the next thing, it’s done by a special person.
-“If my loved one cooks the meal, it’s clean,” you trust it.
-But if somebody else cooked it, well, then we don’t trust it anymore.
+There are so many things like that, and often the different incorrect considerations of them are related to each other, especially if it is in regard to something done by someone we consider a special person.
+“If my loved one cooks the meal, it’s clean,” we trust it.
+However, if somebody else cooked it, well, then we don’t trust it anymore.
 Maybe they didn’t wash the dishes properly.
-“If I just washed the dishes, I just put it under the cold water and just wiped it with the old dishrag that I haven’t changed in a month, it’s clean.
+“If I washed the dishes by just rinsing them off with cold water wiping them with an old dishrag that I haven’t changed in a month; that’s clean.
 If somebody else does that, it’s dirty.”